Language Models as Semantic Teachers: Post-Training Alignment for Medical Audio Understanding: Related Work

 \textbf{Representation Alignment.} The dominant paradigm, popularized by CLIP \cite{radford2021learning}, learns a shared embedding space where corresponding pairs from different modalities are projected to be close.
 This contrastive approach has been successfully extended to the audio domain with models like CLAP \cite{elizalde2023clap} and AudioCLIP \cite{guzhov2022audioclip}, enabling better cross-modal learning.
 However, these frameworks often struggle with a ``modality gap,'' where representations remain clustered by their original modality, hindering fine-grained understanding \cite{liang2022mind}.
 This limitation is particularly critical for medical signals, where subtle pattern differences are diagnostically vital.

-\textbf{Knowledge Transfer and Distillation.} An alternative perspective is to view alignment as a form of directed knowledge transfer.
-This can be achieved through various mechanisms.
-Generative methods like AudioLM \cite{borsos2023audiolm} and AudioGen \cite{kreuk2022audiogen} learn to synthesize audio conditioned on text, implicitly learning a shared structure.
-Knowledge distillation \cite{hinton2015distilling} transfers representations from a ``teacher'' to a ``student'' network mostly focusing on supervised task-specific models.
-Most relevant to our work is regularization-based alignment, where a model's representation space is regularized to match that of another.
-CMAR \cite{gan2025cross}, for example, regularizes an LLM's latent space using features from a vision model.
-Recent connector-based approaches for speech–text learning \cite{tan-etal-2025-ssr, yu-etal-2023-speech} instead focus on token-level correspondences, training cross-modal adapters or attention modules end to end and often updating the language model itself.
-These methods require paired audio–text data and emphasize fine-grained synchronous alignment.
-In contrast, our setting targets post-training global embedding alignment: the medical LLM remains frozen, and lightweight projection heads align encoder representations under schema-constrained, clip-level textual supervision.
+\textbf{Knowledge Transfer and Distillation.} Alignment can also be viewed as directed knowledge transfer.
+Generative methods such as AudioLM \cite{borsos2023audiolm} and AudioGen \cite{kreuk2022audiogen} learn audio conditioned on text, implicitly inducing shared structure.
+Knowledge distillation \cite{hinton2015distilling} transfers representations from a ``teacher'' to a ``student,'' typically in supervised, task-specific settings.
+Most related to our work is regularization-based alignment, where one representation space is regularized to match another (e.g., CMAR \cite{gan2025cross} regularizes an LLM using features from a vision model).
+Connector-based speech--text approaches \cite{tan-etal-2025-ssr, yu-etal-2023-speech} instead model token-level correspondences by training cross-modal adapters end to end and often updating the language model.
+In contrast, we perform post-training \emph{global} embedding alignment: the medical LLM is frozen, and lightweight projection heads align audio encoder representations using schema-constrained, clip-level textual supervision.

-\textbf{Our Contributions and Positioning.} Despite these advances, two critical gaps remain.
-First, within medical audio, a deep, semantic alignment between audio representations and clinical text is underexplored.
-Second, in the broader field of cross-modal learning, knowledge transfer has been almost exclusively studied from perceptual domains, like vision to language, or between static modalities like images and text, with few attempts at unifying audio like ImageBind~\cite{girdhar2023imagebind}.
-AcuLa is the first work to bridge both gaps.
-We introduce a framework for deep representation alignment specifically for temporal medical audio.
-Crucially, we invert the conventional direction of knowledge transfer, using a pre-trained LLM as a semantic teacher to instill clinical understanding into a specialized audio encoder, directly addressing the challenges of grounding abstract semantics in time-varying signals.
+\textbf{Our Contributions and Positioning.} Despite these advances, two gaps remain.
+First, semantic alignment between medical audio representations and clinical text is underexplored.
+Second, cross-modal knowledge transfer has mostly focused on static modalities (e.g., vision--language), with limited attempts to unify audio (e.g., ImageBind~\cite{girdhar2023imagebind}).
+AcuLa bridges these gaps by introducing a lightweight framework for representation alignment tailored to temporal medical audio, using a pre-trained LLM as a semantic teacher for adapting a specialized audio encoder.
+The frozen LLM provides clinical-language semantics as a regularizer; we do not claim physiological ground truth, causal understanding, or clinical decision-making.